colgatto/vsColgattium/.devcontainer/README.md

     > **Tip:** You may also need change your VNC client's **Picture Quaility** setting to **High** to get a full color desktop.

-5. Anything you start in VS Code, or the integrated terminal, will appear here.
+5. Anything you start in VS Colgattium, or the integrated terminal, will appear here.

 Next: **[Try it out!](#try-it)**